Haverhill Painter Ana Smyth Finds Sustenance in Art

 “I actually hope people see the changes of all the colors, the movement, how one color alters another one by being next to it.
 It’s what I do when I paint; I’ll take a color and I’ll warm it up.
 So the person viewing it won’t look at the painting steady, but their eye will jump all over it, looking for a slight change of color or movement.

-Currently, Ana teaches art classes at Essex Art Center in Lawrence, and her exhibit, “Color Brushstrokes,” runs there through May 13.
+Currently, Ana teaches art classes at Essex Art Center in Lawrence.
 She is also artist in residence at Stevens-Coolidge Place, is co-owner of Smyth Graphics in the Ward Hill neighborhood of Haverhill, where she also serves as a designer, and gives private and group lessons.
-She was named Haverhill’s Artist of the Month in December.
+She was named Haverhill’s Artist of the Month in December 2019 and also featured on our May/June 2020 cover.